 Exercise moderately for 30-minutes a day, 5-days a week

-Not only is exercise good for your heart, your muscles and that ideal healthy weight target – regular exercise is a natural blood sugar balance.
-Those who exercise moderately for 30-minutes a day, for at least 5 days per week, have significantly reduced risk of heart disease, type 2 diabetes and even Alzheimer’s and dementia.
+Not only is exercise good for your heart, your muscles, and that ideal healthy weight target – regular exercise is a natural blood sugar balance.
+Those who exercise moderately for 30 minutes a day, for at least five days per week, have significantly reduced risk of heart disease, type 2 diabetes, and even Alzheimer’s and dementia.

 Get 7 to 9 hours of sleep each night

-We’ve always known that getting a good night’s sleep was important to overall health.
-There are so many statistics out there about healthy sleep patterns and healthy everything else.
-Now, however, researchers find that sleep is more critical to brain and neuron health than we thought.
+We’ve always known that getting a good night’s sleep is essential to overall health.
+Researchers find that sleep is more critical to brain and neuron health than we thought.
 Studies show, in addition to healthy diets and regular exercise, healthy sleep patterns can notably reduce your risk of Alzheimer’s and dementia – as a result of the amyloid cleansing that takes place during certain sleep phases.

 Start a gratitude journal

-Do you have an empty journal sitting around?
+Do you have a blank journal sitting around?
 Take it off the shelf and turn it into a gratitude journal.
-It’s a wonderful way to remind yourself about all that is going positively in your life – celebrating the abundance that surrounds you.
+If you need a little help getting started, check out this list of pre-made gratitude journals!
+It’s a wonderful way to remind yourself about all that is going positively in your life – celebrating the abundance surrounding you.